Alternative Text Materials

 • You are unable to locate your textbook via the Accessible Textbook Finder or other outlets.

-• Your textbook(s) are located on AccessText.com or BookShare.com.
-Both AccessText and Bookshare require DSS engagement.
+• Your textbook(s) are located on AccessText.com or if you prefer DSS assistance in locating your textbook(s) in BookShare.

 • Your textbook is unavailable in an electronic format.

-6. Receive alternative text materials from DSS's Technology Access Assistant via your GW email account.
+6. Receive alternative text materials from DSS's via your GW email account.

 Alternative Text Material Timelines